Churches

 London - St Dunstan, Stepney

-Three children of Charles Howcutt were baptised here on 14 May 1826, as was his adult daughter Ann in 1849.
-The six surviving children of William & Emma Howcutt were baptised at this church, on 12 February 1862.
+The Howcutt family has several links with the church of St Dunstan, Stepney.
+The present building is mainly medieval but replaces earlier structures dating back for over 1,000 years.
+William Howcott of Poplar was buried there, probably in the churchyard, on 18 December 1713.
+Joseph Howcutt & Elizabeth Linnett married in the church in 1804.
+Three children of Charles Howcutt were baptised at St Dunstan's in 1826, as was his adult daughter Ann in 1849.
+The six surviving children of William & Emma Howcutt were also baptised at this church, on 12 February 1862.

 Return to top